-Waveform correlation was carried out on the period around the extrusion of the spine instead of the entire period to focus on repetitive events related to its upward movement.
-29 clusters were detected between 1st October and 15th November 1994 (Fig. 3B).
-The two largest clusters, which emerge coincidentally with the first observation of the spine (Yamashina et al., 1999), also feature a strong ~40-hour periodicity similar to that detected in our FFT analysis (Sect.
+Waveform correlation was carried out on the period around the extrusion of the spine instead of the entire period to focus on repetitive events related to its upward move-

+- ment.
+29 clusters were detected between 1 October and 15 November 1994 (Fig. 3b).
+The two largest clusters, which emerge coincidentally with the first observation of the spine (Yamashina et al., 1999), also feature a strong ~ 40 h periodicity similar to that detected in our FFT analysis (Sect.
 3.2).
-The similar cluster waveforms (Fig. 3B, C) and the cyclic, non-destructive source character of the seismicity suggests a common process occurring within a similar setting.
-In addition, the opposing arrival polarities of each stacked cluster waveform (Fig. 3B,C) indicates opposite failure directions.
-Therefore, we propose that each cluster derives of low-frequency events derive from brittle shear failure on opposite sides of the ascending magma plug at Unzen volcano.
+The similar cluster waveforms (Fig. 3b and c) and the cyclic, non-destructive source character of the seismicity suggests a common - process occurring within a similar setting.
+In addition, the opposing arrival polarities of each stacked cluster waveform (Fig. 3b and c) indicates opposite failure directions.
+Therefore, we propose that each cluster derives from brittle shear failure on opposite sides of the ascending magma plug at Unzen volcano.

-It is the rheology of magma that helps drive this process; during ascent the rheology evolves as magma crystallises and vesiculates, becoming increasingly brittle magma becomes increasingly brittle as it both vesiculates and outgasses (Caricchi et al., 2007).
+It is the rheology of magma that helps drive this process; during ascent the rheology evolves as magma crystallises and vesiculates, becoming increasingly brittle.
 This behaviour, on short timescales in the upper conduit, provides exceptionally dynamic rheological conditions that favour strain localisation and failure (Lavallée et al., 2008); providing a hypothesised source for repeating volcanic earthquakes during the delicate interplay of magma across the glass transition (e.g., Neuberg et al., 2006).
-As magma undergoes a similar pressure temperature path through time, the conditions of failure would remain constant and failure would be achieved at a similar depth in the conduit, thereby generating seismicity from a recurring source (Thomas and Neuberg, 2012).
+As magma undergoes a similar pressure temperature path through time, the conditions of failure undergoes a similar pressure temperature path through time, the conditions of lattice would remain constant and failure would be achieved at a similar depth in the conduit, thereby generating seismicity from a recurring source.
 Field examination of eruptive products elsewhere have exposed the importance of multiple fault processes (Tuffen et al., 2003; Tuffen and Dingwell, 2005; Kendrick et al., 2012, 2014b; Plail et al., 2014), where magma fracture is followed by friction, inducing comminution, brecciation, cataclasis (Kennedy et al., 2009), frictional melting and viscous remobilisation near the conduit margin (Kendrick et al., 2014a).
-These findings support the view that the bulk of the magma is able to ascend as a plug, where brittle fracturing along the margins of the ascending spine is responsible for seismicity, including the repetitive 'drumbeats' observed during the 2004-08 eruption at Mount St Helens (Iverson et al., 2006; Iverson, 2008; Kendrick et al., 2012).
-These mechanisms have been observed or, in some instances, inferred at other volcanic systems such as Augustine (Power and Lalla, 2010), Volcán de Colima (Varley et al., 2010) and Soufrière Hills volcano (Green and Neuberg, 2006; Neuberg et al., 2006; Lensky et al., 2008; Hammer and Neuberg, 2009; De Angelis, 2009; De Angelis and Henton, 2011; Kendrick et al., 2014a).
+These findings support the view that the bulk

+- of the magma is able to ascend as a plug, where brittle fracturing along the margins of the ascending spine is responsible for seismicity, including the repetitive "drumbeats" observed during the 2004-2008 eruption at Mount St Helens (Iverson et al., 2006; Iverson, 2008; Kendrick et al., 2012).
+These mechanisms have been observed or, in some instances, inferred at other volcanic systems such as Augustine (Power and Lalla, 2010).
+Valace de Oslime (Varian et al., 2012) and Osufrière Hills valages (Oregen and - 2010), Volcán de Colima (Varley et al., 2010) and Soufrière Hills volcano (Green and Neuberg, 2006; Neuberg et al., 2006; Lensky et al., 2008; Hammer and Neuberg, 2009; De Angelis, 2009; De Angelis and Henton, 2011; Kendrick et al., 2014a).